Alex

 Benson

 THERAPY DOG.
-Benson contributes to the agency’s Best Life Behavioral Health & Wellness program as an agent of support and has earned her full certification as a therapy dog & emotional support animal through Alliance of Therapy Dogs.
+Benson contributes to the agency’s Best Life Behavioral Health & Wellness program as an agent of softness and support.
+She is certified through Alliance of Therapy Dogs and is always up to date on her vaccines.

-Benson loves belly scratches, cuddling, snoozing in the sun, and bubbles!
+Benson loves belly scratches, cuddling, snoozing on the job, and chasing bubbles!

 -